coralstakepool/coral-stakepool-8ff38/content/pages/features.md

   - type: features_section
     features:
       - title: 1 - Coral Collection
-        subtitle: We take a small amount of cuttings from healthy corals
+        subtitle: A small amount of cuttings from healthy corals is taken.
         content: >
           On the reefs we look for pieces of coral that have broken off naturally by waves, storms, etc. These so-called ‘corals of